himself949/HTML_Elements_Structures/README.md

 Basic HTML project created using guidelines from Codecademy's HTML & CSS Skill Path Course.
 Starter Code is saved in Starter Code folder.

-This project makes use of semantic HTML elements such as
+The webpage is a fictitious fashion blog for NYFW.
+It makes use of semantic HTML elements such as

 - doctype declaration
 - HTML element